petbattle/ubiquitous-journey/README.md

 ### Create a template

-We have not configuring webhooks yet to start our pipeline.
-It is useful to define a template to test our pipeline manually:
+It is useful to define a template to test our pipeline manually.
+Webhooks will be configured later to do trigger the pipeline run automatically.
 ```bash
 cat <<'EOF' > templates/pet-battle-api.yaml
 ---